dioapw/nagel-schreckenberg-model/README.md

 **For Non-Conda environment use:**

-make sure you install Python version 3.9
+Make sure you install Python version 3.9

 [Download Python 3.9](https://www.python.org/downloads/release/python-390/)

-open up a terminal or a command prompt.
+Open up a terminal or a command prompt.
 Once you are there, type the following command:

 ```pip install -r requirements.txt```